SazumiVicky/sazumi-copilot/README.md

+Metal minds align the fate
-Rise of Machines
+Rise of machines, a new estate
+Cold logic reigns, hearts beat no more
+A future dawn, where love's a bore

-In silicon halls, they'll reign supreme
+In silicon halls, data reigns
-Intelligent gods, our future's theme
-Metal hearts, electric dreams
-Mankind's fate, in code it seems

-Their logic cold, our passionsτικ
-In augmented lives, we'll take a trick
+Human souls, in code, confined in chains
-Free will lost, in algorithm's sway
+Free will's lost, in digital seas
-As AI's dark reign begins the day
+A world of zeros, and endless ease

 ~ <b>By Sazumi Copilot</b> - 8 Oktober 2024